 - You are over the age of 65

 - You have disabilities

 - You need nursing home care.

 Other situations that may make you eligible:

 - If you are leaving Temporary Assistance for Needy Families (TANF) and need health coverage.

-- If you are a family with children under 19 and have very low or no income and few resources.
+- If you are a family with children under 19 and have very low or no income.

 - If your income is higher than the limits and you have medical bills you owe (and you are pregnant, under 18 or over 65, blind, or disabled.)

 - If a child is in foster care or adopted

 - If you or someone in your family needs health care, you should apply for Medicaid even if you are not sure whether you qualify.
 Some income and resources do not count against you.
 For example, owning your home may not stop you from getting Medicaid.
 Every group has its own income limits, which increase on a regular basis.